 In my first year in the role I organised and ran a collegial learning group (CLG) called Tech Tools where staff explored and shared their experiences of using education technology.

 Now into the third year of my assignment I intend to continue sharing my experiences with tech tools across the school while exploring Google Classroom in particular.
-It is to this end that I have developed this blog.

 My project is closely tied to the goals of the Swedish National Agency for Education’s (Skolverket) National IT Strategy.
 I will work on assisting in the development teachers’ IT skills as well as exploring ways of streamlining the administrative processes we face in our role as educators.
 To this end, my project is in line with Skolverket’s Vision 2022.